 - Note: Café Belvedere requires a short but steep walk up the hill to reach

 Lake Bled is very popular with day-trippers arriving from Ljubljana and during the summer month, which is peak season the place can get very busy.
 The long traffic and masses of tourists can be quite overwhelming and even take away the magic.

-Don’t rush from one place to the next just to check things off because at the end you’ll end up burnt out and need a holiday from the holiday.
+Don’t rush from one place to the next just to check things off because, in the end, you’ll end up burnt out and need a holiday from the holiday.

 #8.
 Watch a sunrise

-There are many things worth getting up for at a crazy hour during your travels and capturing suns first rays touch mountain peaks that surround Lake Bled is undoubtedly one of them.
+There are many things worth getting up for at a crazy hour during your travels and capturing the suns first rays touching the mountain peaks that surround Lake Bled is undoubtedly one of them.

 Lake Bled, paired with accompanying sounds of nature, can be a truly magical place to explore once the tourist crowds move away into another direction and leave more room to relax and breathe.